 First, Table Mountain at the southernmost tip of the continent is truly legendary all on its own.
 You can take a cable car to the top and see penguins at Boulders Penguins Colony, or hike there with a guide.
 There are even helicopter rides so you can see this incredible natural wonder from above.

-- Where to stay: Right on the beach and offering stellar ocean views, Wixy’s villa stands out for its awesome location, hot tub, garden, and terrace.
+- Where to stay: Right on the beach and offering stellar ocean views, Ellerman House stands out for its above-and-beyond service, awesome location, hot tub, garden, and terrace.

 - When to go: Shoulder season, which has great weather still and fewer crowds, is from March to May and September to November.
 Because Cape Town is so popular, you’ll be grateful to avoid peak-season crowds.

 10. Lake Malawi, Malawi